 (d) For Load Resources, excluding Controllable Load Resources, desiring qualification to provide RRS, ERCOT shall deploy RRS, indicating the MW amount.
 ERCOT shall measure the test Resource’s response as described under Section 8.1.1.4.2.

 (e) On successful demonstration of all test criteria, ERCOT shall qualify that the Resource is capable of providing RRS and shall provide a copy of the certificate to the QSE and the Resource Entity.

+8.1.1.2.1.6 Frequency Response Service Qualification

+(1) FRS may be provided by:

+(a) On-Line Generation Resource capacity;

+(b) Resources capable of providing FFR;

+(c) Generation Resources operating in the synchronous condenser fast-response mode; and

+(c) Load Resources controlled by high-set under-frequency relays.

+(2) The amount of FRS provided by individual Generation Resources is limited by the ERCOT-calculated maximum MW amount of FRS for the Generation Resource subject to its verified droop performance as described in the Operating Guide.
+The default value for any newly qualified generator shall be 20% of its HSL;.

+(3) Any QSE providing FRS shall provide communications equipment to provide ERCOT with telemetry for the output of the Resource.

+(4) Resources capable of FFR providing FRS must provide a telemetered output signal, including breaker status and status of the frequency detection device.

+(5) Each QSE shall ensure that each Resource is able to meet the Resource’s obligations to provide the Ancillary Service Resource Responsibility.
+Each Resource providing FRS must meet additional technical requirements specified in this Section.

+(6) Generation Resources and Resources capable of FFR providing FRS shall have a Governor droop setting that is no greater than 5.0%.

+(7) Resources may be provisionally qualified by ERCOT to provide FRS for 90 days.
+Within the 90-day provisional window, a Resource must successfully complete one of the Governor tests identified in the Nodal Operating Guide Section 8, Attachment C, Turbine Governor Speed Tests, before being declared fully qualified to provide FRS.

 8.1.1.3.2 Responsive Reserve Service Capacity Monitoring Criteria

 (1) ERCOT shall continuously monitor the capacity of each Resource to provide Responsive Reserve.
-ERCOT shall consider for each Resource providing Responsive Reserve capacity, the actual generation, or Load, the Ancillary Service Schedule for RRS, the HSL, the LSL, ramp rates, and any other commitments of Ancillary Service capacity.
+ERCOT shall consider for each Resource providing Responsive Reserve capacity, the online versus offline status, actual generation, or Load, the Ancillary Service Schedule for RRS, the HSL, the LSL, ramp rates, and any other commitments of Ancillary Service capacity.

 (2) For Load Resources not deployed by a Dispatch Instruction from ERCOT, the amount of Responsive Reserve capacity provided must be measured as the Load Resource’s average Load level in the last five minutes.

-(3) A hydro Resource that is capable of providing hydro Responsive Reserve and that has a status code of ONRR is considered to be providing responsive capability to the extent that it is not using that capacity to provide energy.
+(3) A Resource that is capable of providing Responsive Reserve and that has a status code of ONRR is considered to be providing responsive capability to the extent that it is not using that capacity to provide energy.

+8.1.1.3.4 Frequency Response Service Capacity Monitoring Criteria

+(1) ERCOT shall continuously monitor the capacity of each Resource to provide Frequency Responsive Service (FRS).
+ERCOT shall consider for each Resource providing FRS capacity, actual generation, or Load, the Ancillary Service Schedule for FRS, the HSL, the LSL, and any other commitments of Ancillary Service capacity.

+(2) For Load Resources not deployed by a Dispatch Instruction from ERCOT, the amount of FRS capacity provided must be measured as the Load Resource’s average Load level in the last five minutes.

+(3) A Resource that is capable of providing FRS and that has a status code of ONFRS is considered to be providing frequency responsive capability to the extent that it is not using that capacity to provide energy.